svandeneertwegh/djangocms-filer-gallery/README.md

-## corebytecms - gallery
+## djangocms - gallery
-This gallery plugin works on folder level from django-filer.
+This gallery plugin works with getting the images from a folder from django-filer.